oknk/seaquence/_includes/about.md

-Seaquence was created by [Okaynokay](http://okaynokay.xyz) (Ryan Alexander and Gabriel Dunne), based in the San Francisco Bay Area.
+Seaquence was created by [Okaynokay](http://okaynokay.xyz) (Ryan Alexander and Gabriel Dunne), from the San Francisco Bay Area.

 ### Ryan Alexander